 Timelines, Amounts, and Processing Clues

-The processing date is not a payment date.
+A transaction date isn’t necessarily the date the IRS processed or posted the item.
 It reflects when the IRS scheduled the next internal action.

 Cycle codes show the year, week, and processing day the IRS handled your return.
 They are internal markers, not promises of refund timing.